gandrys/yocto-tools/README.md

 **EXT_MOUNT_DOCKER_STORAGE="/*/docker_imgs_storage.qemurawimg"**
   This virtual image can be created automatically during buildmachine installation.
-- In order to protect data on mounted virtual disks, "mounts_disconects@USER.service" is installed and provides unmouting of all virtual disks.
+- In order to protect data on mounted virtual disks, "mounts_disconects@$USER.service" is installed and provides unmouting of all virtual disks.
-  Another  unit mounts_disconects@USER.timer serve as trigger.
+  Another  unit mounts_disconects@$USER.timer serve as trigger.
-  Default trigger time is set to: 23:45, everyday.
+  Default trigger time is set to 22:45 .

 We suppose that somewhere in NAS in network we have common place to store all images for all "build-users".
 After "Buildmachine" ops install yocto-tools's services for user, then dockerd setings is located in